 Sauna Truck (2005)

 The saunatruck was completed in 2005 to replace the SaunaVan.
-Similar in layout but larger, this sauna has visited events and festivals around BC and since it’s construction has been the main mobile sauna of the Society.
-There’s a nice gallery of the 2005 saunatruck construction
+Similar in layout but larger, this sauna has visited events and festivals around BC.
+In 2018 it was “liberated” from the old truck and is now transported by crane and flatdeck when required.

 Sauna Van (2001/2006)